OtaglivE999/Mute-Voce-2.0/Mute-Voce-main/README.md

 If no path is given, the script prompts for one.

+The optional transcription step relies on the `openai-whisper` library, which requires PyTorch and is not included in `requirements.txt`.
+Install it manually with `pip install openai-whisper` if you want transcripts.

 If you accidentally provide a path with spaces that cannot be resolved, the program attempts to replace spaces in the **file name** with underscores.
 This does not rename parent folders (which could require special permissions).
 If an